shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Nephalie rolled her eyes.
 “That’s not neat enough, but…” She flexed her hoof hands.
 “I guess it’s good enough for me to work my magic.”

 Mudrich bounced up and down.
 “This is my favorite part.”
+Mudrich knelt down next to Nephalie, practically sticking her nose in Nephalie's face.

+"Mudrich, give me some space!"
+She shoved her back.

+Mudrich resisted, but relented, settling for being right over her shoulder.

 Nephalie placed her hoof hands over the bricks, middle finger separated.
 The hoof on the end of her middle finger grew rapidly.
 The bricks morphed and stretched, growing up from the floor to fill in the hole in the wall.
 The result looked like someone stretched out a white blob of goo and let it dry.
 Ugly, but functional.